testinggospels/camouflage/docs/getting-started.md

 2. Install Camouflage: `npm install -g camouflage-server`
 3. Run `camouflage --version` to validate the installation was successful.
 4. Create an empty directory anywhere in your machine and navigate to it in your terminal.
+5. For `npm` and `yarn`, execute command `camouflage init`, or use `npx degit camouflagejs/init myproject` irrespective of your pacakge manager, to initialize a Camouflage project.
-5. Execute command `camouflage init`.
-This creates a basic skeleton of the folders you'd need in order to get started.
+6. This creates a basic skeleton of the folders you'd need in order to get started.
 You can modify these folders as per your requirements.
-6. Start the Camouflage server by initializing it with a config.yml file: `camouflage --config config.yml`
+7. Start the Camouflage server by initializing it with a config.yml file: `camouflage --config config.yml`

 ## Configuration Options / Sample Config yml File